Bavar-373: Design

-Bavar-373 will utilize Sayyad-4 missiles, which are contained in two rectangular launch canisters.
-No formal information was given about this missile but it appears from news photos that Sayyad-4 is similar to Sayyad-3 in wings and control surfaces, however it varies lightly in frontal shape.
+Bavar-373 utilizes Sayyad-4 missiles, which are contained in two rectangular launch canisters.
+No formal information was given about this missile, but it appears from news photos that Sayyad-4 is similar to Sayyad-3 in wings and control surfaces; however, it varies slightly in frontal shape.

-The canisters containing the Sayyad-4 missiles are to be carried on the Zoljanah 10×10 truck.
+The canisters containing the Sayyad-4 missiles are carried on the Zoljanah 10×10 truck.

 Bavar-373 uses a phased array radar for tracking aerodynamic targets and ballistic missiles in medium to long ranges, mounted on the ZAFAR heavy truck.
-One of the radars used in Bavar-373 is Meraj-4 (Ascension), a phased array radar with range of 450 km which uses fuzzy logic techniques to spot targets.
-Meraj can track up to 200 targets simultaneously.
+Iran claims that it can track up to 200 targets simultaneously.